ChatGPT vs Bing Chat (Copilot): Which Is Better in 2026?

 Many power users leverage both tools for different purposes:

-- ChatGPT with ChatGPT Toolbox for organized project management and prompt reuse
+ChatGPT with AI Toolbox for organized project management and prompt reuse

 This hybrid approach gives you the best of both worlds-Copilot's current information with ChatGPT's advanced reasoning and creativity.